Local properties of good moduli spaces: Good moduli spaces for formal schemes

 \begin{cor} Suppose $\cZ $ is a closed, cohomologically affine substack of a noetherian Artin stack $\cX$ such that $\Gamma(\cZ, \oh_{\cZ})$ is Artinian.
-Then with the notation of (\ref{local_substack}), there is an induced morphism $q: \fU \arr \fY$ satisfying the properties (i) - (x) in Theorem \ref{formal_good_thm}. \epf \end{cor}
+Then with the notation above, there is an induced morphism $\fq: \fU \arr \fY$ satisfying the properties {\rm (i)} through {\rm (x)} in Theorem $\ref{formal_good_thm}$. \epf \end{cor}